pmean/classes/biostats-1/13/src/simon-5501-13-directions.md

 passengers and the other passengers.
 Interpret the p-value and confidence interval.

-## Question 4

-Calculate the odds ratio and confidence interval for this comparison.
-Interpret the interval.

 ## Your submission

 -   Save the output in html format